Aug 18, 2026

 2. The Role of the Stomach in the Digestive Process

-3. Key Enzymes Produced by the Stomach
+3. Specific Enzymes Produced by the Stomach

-10. The Role of Hydrochloric Acid (HCl)
+4. The Critical Role of Hydrochloric Acid (HCl)

 12. Conclusion